 4. Design your portfolio:

-A strong portfolio is a must for freelance photographers to create an impressive image among your clients and to stand out from others.
+A strong portfolio is a must for freelance photographers to highlight some of your unique and appreciable masterpieces which would help you to stand out from your competitors.
 When you’re starting you can do some free work to build your portfolio.
-You can approach models who are looking for photographers for their modeling portfolio.
+You can approach models who are looking for photographers for their modeling portfolios.
 This way both of you will be benefited in their field.

 5. Get your first project: